 - You are a shareholder owning more than 2% of the outstanding stock of an S corporation with wages from the corporation reported on Form W-2.

 The insurance plan must be established under your business.
 You may be allowed this deduction whether you paid the premiums yourself, or your partnership or S corporation paid them, and if you included the premium amounts in your gross income.
 Take the deduction on line 29 of Form 1040.

-Here’s a 2010 MarketWatch article that also provides some valuable tax prep tips on the deductibility of the long term care insurance
+Here’s a 2020 Motley Fool article that also provides some valuable tax prep tips on the deductibility of the long term care insurance

 Tax Qualified Long Term Care Insurance

 Is Long Term Care Insurance tax deductible in 2023?
 Only if it is Tax Qualified.
 HIPAA rule declared that qualified Long Term Care Insurance must receive the same tax treatment as accident and health insurance.

 Long Term Care Insurance policies issued before January 1, 1997, automatically qualify under the new HIPAA rule.